Universal Disable Core Thermal Magisk Module

 Features:

-• Prevents CPU/GPU Throttling: Aims to maintain max clock speeds, especially on older kernels.
+• Prevents CPU/GPU Throttling: Tries to keep max clock speeds for both CPU and GPU, especially on older kernels.

-• Stops Charging Throttling: On newer MediaTek chips, this can allow faster charging even when hot.
+• Stops Charging Throttling: The feature on newer MediaTek SoCs which enables faster charging when the battery is hot.

 • Disables Thermal Service Overrides: Blocks other apps or services from re-enabling controls.

-• Sets Thermal Policy: Locks the policy to less restrictive modes like ‘step_wise’ and ‘userspace’.
+• Sets Thermal Policy: Locks the policy to less restrictive modes such as ‘step_wise’ and ‘userspace’.

 Shakil Hassan Joy